 Schema translation work flow

 Figure 3 illustrates a schema translation work flow.
 Schema translation commences when a request to be executed on a source WFS, WFS 1, is passed to the schema translation agent with the intention of synchronizing the results with a second target WFS, WFS 2, that has a different schema.
-The workflow proceeds as follows:
+The workflow proceeds as follows.

 The schema translation agent fetches the source schema from WFS 1 and notes its namespace.